What has birth taught you?

 Birth has brought me joy.

 The cries I have heard!
 The exclamations!
 When a babe takes its first breath after a shaky entrance.
 When a mother has discovered her strength, and pulls it all up with her child, she is victorious.
-The sound of that is like no other.
-The tears that fall, I collect them in my heart and pour them back into my work.
+The sound of her victory scream is like no other.
+Sometimes it fills the home.
+Sometimes the silence of it is the loudest vibration.
+The tears that fall, I collect in my heart and pour them back into my work.
 The tear of a father, a grandma, a mother, a babe.
 So much salt and love.
+Each one valuable and precious and remembered in my heart.
 Birth has brought me joy like I have never known.
 To be invited into the sacred birth space, and be trusted to tell its story.
 To relive those moments again and again as I edit them, deliver them to grateful parents.
 As I share and craft them into my posts and memoirs.
 It is an honor to hold and witness and share SO much joy.
 It is an honor every single time a mother chooses to share her birth photos through me.
 Every image is worth a thousand words truly, and helps reach a thousand hearts every day.

 Birth has brought me inspiration.